For the past 38 years, the Lupus and Allied Diseases

 MAY IS LUPUS AWARENESS MONTH

-New York State were guests in the NYS Senate
+New York State will be guests in the NYS Senate

 as Lupus Awareness Month.
 Senator Joseph Griffo